Non-Merit Job Opportunities - Miscellaneous

 It is the policy of Fairfax County Government to prohibit discrimination on the basis of race, sex, color, national origin, religion, age, veteran status, political affiliation, genetics, or disability in the recruitment, selection, and hiring of its workforce.
 Reasonable accommodations are available to persons with disabilities during application and/or interview processes per the Americans with Disabilities Act.
 Contact 703-324-4900 for assistance.
 TTY 711.
 EEO/AA/TTY.

-- Information Technology Tech I
+- Information Technology Tech II

-- Engineer III
+- Engineer III (part-time)